John & Thomas Bull

 He showed much compassion towards two burglars when they were caught stealing in his shop.
 The two men were sentenced to death, since theft was then a capital offence.
 John pleaded for leniency, and their sentence was reduced to transportation to Australia.
 John received a letter years later from one of the men, who had turned his life around and thanked him for his help during the trial.

-The firm of John Bull were well known for their high standard of craftsmanship.
+The firm of John Bull was well known for its high standard of craftsmanship.
 Their memorial commissions included an engraved presentation plate for the ill-fated R101 airship, and a diamond and platinum brooch that was presented to the Queen Mother by the Beds & Herts Regiment.

-John’s son Thomas was born June 28th 1831, he was educated at the Commercial School (now the Modern School.)
-When he left school, he was employed at, Mr Thompsons Stationary and Printing business.
+Thomas was born June 28th 1831.
+He was educated at the Commercial School (now the Modern School.)
+When he left school, he was employed at Mr Thompson’s Stationery and Printing business.
 Thomas showed promise as an amateur actor, and he appeared in many plays on the Old Bedford Rooms stage.

-When his brother died in 1880, Thomas ran the firm until his retirement in 1899.
-Then his son-in-law Mr Ison carried on the firm until his death in 1919.
-His death marked the end of the family firm.
+When his brother Richard died in 1880, Thomas ran the firm until his retirement in 1899.
+His son-in-law Mr Ison carried on the firm until his death in 1919 and this marked the end of the family firm.
 The firm was then turned in to a limited company.

 For several years, he was a Trustee of the St John’s Hospital and of several local charities, and director of the Bedford House of Industry.
 He was one of the first members, of the Bedford Volunteer Battalion, and for nine years, he was sergeant under the Honourable Hastings Russell later Duke of Bedford.
 He was one of the founders of the Bedford Rowing Club in 1848, and the Treasurer of the Bedford Regatta for many years.